MohammadKhodadad/BigInt/readme.md

  cout<< "61-25= "<< x2 <<"\n";
 </code>

-Operator *= and * Tfirst find the output sign.
+Operator *= and * first find the output sign.
 Then, do a multiplication just like the one we did in primary school.
  It iterates over the digits of the second number ( from smaller to greater digit) and does the multiplication.
+ To do the multiplication, the digit is multiplied by each digit in the first number (from the smallest to the greatest), the modulo by 10 is stored as the output number for the corresponding digit, and the remaining divided by 10 is carried to the next digit.
-Finally, sums them up.
+Finally, sum them up.

 <code>